 Shhh, don’t tell my daughter these aren’t fried!
 If I can fool her, then these passed the test.
 She loves tostones, and got so happy when she saw me making them, I kinda felt bad because I said, she’ll know something is different, she always does!
 But she ate them without a peep and even said how good they were.

 Fried tostones, aka patacones depending on what country you are from are fried green plantains, the latin equivalent to french fries in America.
 Usually a treat I occasionally allow myself because they are not exactly low in fat.
 But now I will be eating these a lot more.
 They are just as good as the fried ones without all the points.
 The trick is to bake them until they are brown.
-Serve them as an appetizer with mojo or guacamole for dipping or eat them as a side dish with rice and beans.
+Serve them as an appetizer with mojo, a pungent dipping sauce made with garlic, cumin, oregano and sour orange juice or a combination of orange and lime juices or guacamole for dipping or eat them as a side dish with rice and beans.

 - 3 medium (3 cups) green plantains

 Mojo Garlic Dipping Sauce: